Ali-Aryo/PhishNet.AI/README.md

 python -c "import nltk; nltk.download('stopwords')"
 ```

-## About NLTK
+### FYI: What is NLTK and Why Do We Use It?

-**NLTK (Natural Language Toolkit)** is a leading Python library for working with human language data (text).
-In this project, NLTK is primarily used for:

-- Downloading and managing English stopwords (common words like "the", "is", "and" that are often removed during text preprocessing).
+**NLTK (Natural Language Toolkit)** is a popular Python library for working with human language data (text).
+In this project, it's used to download and manage English stopwords—common words like "the", "is", and "and" that are removed during text preprocessing.
-- Supporting the text cleaning pipeline, which improves the accuracy of the machine learning model by filtering out irrelevant words.

-**Why is this important?**

-Removing stopwords and cleaning text helps the model focus on the most meaningful words in an email, making phishing detection more accurate.
-NLTK provides a reliable and widely-used set of stopwords and text processing tools for this purpose.
+Removing these stopwords helps the machine learning model focus on the most meaningful words in an email, improving phishing detection accuracy.
+NLTK provides a reliable set of stopwords and text processing tools for this purpose.

 **e.
 Run the Flask Backend Server:**
 ```sh